-General Acquisition and disposal: Acquisition and disposal of land and property and also grant of easements and wayleaves Under £10k DCE & Corporate Director of Residents Services Informal - in writing £10k - £250k Cabinet Member for Finance, Property & Business Services Formal Democratic Decision - Report £250k or greater Cabinet Formal Democratic Decision - Report Purchase of Private Properties: Acquisition and purchase of private properties in order to supplement affordable housing provision within the Borough All Values Leader of the Council and Cabinet Member for Finance, Property and Business Services (with ratification at a subsequent Cabinet meeting) Note: formal democratic capital release approval is also required.
+11 DCE & Corporate 1.61 Under £10k Director of Residents Services Informal - in writing General Acquisition and disposal: Acquisition and disposal of land and property and also grant of £10k - £250k Cabinet Member for Finance, Property & Business Services Formal Democratic Decision - Report easements and wayleaves £250k or greater Cabinet Formal Democratic Decision - Report Purchase of Private Properties: Acquisition and purchase of private properties in order to supplement affordable housing provision within the Borough All Values Leader of the Council and Cabinet Member for Finance, Property and Business Services Note: formal democratic capital release approval is also required.
 Formal Democratic Decision - Report Private Sector Leasing Scheme (which includes the Finders Fee and Guaranteed Rental Schemes): authority to take any necessary decision, including those on expenditure, property and/or leases, in order to implement this Scheme.
 All Values Deputy Chief Executive and Corporate Director of Residents Services, following informal sign- off by the Leader of the Council.
-Informal - in writing Right to Buy - Housing Buy Back Scheme: Authority to purchase and aquire properties, agree any necessary purchase prices and/or parameters and any other property transactions or decisions required to effectively implement the Scheme All Values Deputy Chief Executive and Corporate Director of Residents Services, following informal signoff by the Leader of the Council.
+Informal - in writing Right to Buy - Housing Buy Back Scheme: Authority to purchase and acquire properties, agree any necessary purchase prices and/or parameters and any other property transactions or decisions required to effectively implement the Scheme All Values Deputy Chief Executive and Corporate Director of Residents Services, following informal signoff by the Leader of the Council.
 Note: formal democratic capital release approval is also required.
 Informal - in writing